In Europe, stirrings of growth are talk of the season

 Zandbergen said companies dealing with logistics and making semi-finished goods - typically involved in the early stages of production before products reach their final buyers - were doing well: "A number of early-cyclical sectors returned to revenue growth in the third quarter," he said.

-Another business close to the inner workings of industry, French waste and water company Suez Environnement (SEVI.PA), said the upswing had yet to arrive - but that at least things seemed to have flattened out after a period of decline.
+Another business close to the inner workings of industry, French waste and water company Suez Environnement, said the upswing had yet to arrive - but that at least things seemed to have flattened out after a period of decline.

 "We are not seeing a recovery of industrial activity, but we are entering a phase of stabilisation," said Jean-Marc Boursier, finance chief for Suez, which sees a close correlation between industrial production and the volumes of waste it handles.